 - Inspiring others by example to pursue life-long learning

 - Helping students, employees or researchers who are new to SEAS/Harvard

 - Taking an active role in the career development of others

 - Developing and implementing strategies that increase the ways faculty, staff and students can collaborate (e.g., in a lab setting, as part of an outreach activity, etc.)

 - Taking an active leadership role in specific community building activities

-Nomination Timeframe: End of calendar year; see staff emails for specific dates.
+Nomination Timeframe: Start of calendar year; see staff emails for specific dates.